We have won numerous precedent setting cases for injured workers. A sampling of these Oregon Appellate Court Opinions are cited here:

 Dibrito v.
 SAIF Corporation, 318 Or.
 381, 870 P.2nd 220 (1994)

 Raymond Cox v.
 Saif Corporation

 A worker suffered a hand injury while on the job, and he later had trouble with two medical conditions: diabetes and hyperlipidemia.
 His Doctor testified that these conditions had two causes.
 One was a medical condition.
 At the time of the injury, this relationship between the hand injury and the medical conditions was sufficient to allow the worker compensation for treatment.
-After the fact, the law was changed so that the treatment for such injuries would only be paid for by Workers’ compensation where the work-related injury is the major (more than 50 percent) cause of the medical conditions.
+After the fact, the law was changed so that the treatment for such injuries would only be paid for by Workers’ Compensation where the work-related injury is the major (more than 50 percent) cause of the medical conditions.

 Based on these new rules, the Review Board ruled that the worker was unable to receive Workers’ Compensation payments for his diabetes and hyperlipidemia.
 The primary issue this case addressed was whether the Board was allowed to deny this employee’s medical compensation based on after-the-fact legislation that would have made it harder to obtain.
-Black, Chapman, Webber, and Stevens represented the injured employee before the Supreme Court of Oregon, and the Court held that the law needed to be applied as it was written when the man filed and pled his original claim.
+Black, Chapman, Petersen, and Stevens represented the injured employee before the Supreme Court of Oregon, and the Court held that the law needed to be applied as it was written when the man filed and pled his original claim.
 Through this decision, the case established that, in this area of law, employees may rest assured that they are protected by the laws in existence at the time of their injuries.